m-thalmann/Cookbook/README.md

 ## API-Setup

+Make sure the following required php extensions are active:

+- `pdo`
+- `pdo_mysql`
+- `openssl`
+- `gd`

 The API-Setup-Script (`<API-URL>/setup.php`) is used to setup the configuration of the API, without the need to configure everything yourself.
-You can still do it yourself:
+You can still do it yourself, but you will still need to use the `setup.php` script to create an admin-user:

 1. Create a configuration file by copying the file `api/config/config.example.json` to `api/config/config.json` and setting the values accordingly (see section [Configuration](#configuration))
 1. Create a configuration-secret file: `api/config/config_secret` with a random-string secret (see section [Configuration](#configuration))